English as an Additional Language (EAL)

 The purpose of EAL in-class support is to help students acquire deeper understandings and master the complexities of "academic" language in the classroom, while allowing opportunity for more peer interaction.
 This type of support will vary in different classes but will include small group work, shared teaching and/or one-on-one support, using an inquiry-based approach.

-For students who are not used to using English as their primary language of learning and/or who are in the process of acquiring academic English, the Secondary School offers two programmes depending on what level of language support is required.
+For students who are not used to using English as their primary language of learning and/or who are in the process of acquiring academic English, the Secondary School offers an English Language Acquisition programme for students in Grades 6 - 12.